 Marvel Movie Pitch

-Victor Von Doom is a young rebel fighting against the petty warlordwho rules the small nation of Latveria, The Baron.
+Victor Von Doom is a young rebel fighting against The Baron, a petty warlord who rules the small nation of Latveria.
 Victor is not a hero, but a rebel leader fighting a war, and he knows it.
 He uses sorcery learned from his parents and science he gleans from constantly reading tech specs from AIM, Stark Industries, and Roxxon.

 (Get Roma writers, actors, and directors to include good Roma depiction and representation as one of the groups within Latveria)

-Victor deposes the Baron, and steps back to allow the people of Latveria to create a democracy.
-Now free from war, he receives a scholarship to Empire State University in New York.
+Victor deposes the Baron, and steps back from being in charge afterward to allow the people of Latveria to create a democracy.
+Now free from war, and somethign of an international celebrity for his fight for freedom, he receives a scholarship to Empire State University in New York.
 Here he meets Reed Richards, who becomes his natural rival, and Ben Grimm, who thinks Victor is a bully and war criminal.

-Angry and scarred, victor goes to Tibet to find the Ancient One, who he has heard can heal him.
-He fails, collapsing on a mountainside, and is rescued by a secretive group of sages who strive to blend magic and technology, but wish to do so without the rest of the world finding out.
-Victor joins their order, and becomes a master of this technomancy. he begins working on a suit of armor he claims will be the “mystic equivalent of Iron Man,” thought the process takes a long time and the armor takes days to cool.
+Angry and scarred, Victor goes to Tibet to find the Ancient One, who he has heard can heal him.
+He fails to find her, collapsing on a mountainside, and is rescued by a secretive group of sages who strive to blend magic and technology, but wish to do so without the rest of the world finding out.
+Victor joins their order, and becomes a master of this technomancy.
+He begins working on a suit of armor he claims will be the “mystic equivalent of Iron Man,” thought the process takes a long time and the armor takes days to cool.
 The sages, impressed by his acumen, grant him the doctorate degree he was denied by ESU.

-News arrives that suggests Latveria is collapsing into near civil war, unable to cover its international debts and having no institutions to support democracy.
+News arrives that suggests Latveria is collapsing into near civil war, unable to cover its international debts and having no institutions or traditions to support building a democracy.
 (In the background, another news piece suggest Reed Richards is lost in space with friends during an unauthorized spaceflight.)
-Victor begins a grassroots movement over the internet and via astral projection to bring peace to Latveria anonymously.
+Victor anonymously begins a grassroots movement over the internet and via astral projection to bring peace to Latveria.